 Emory Urology residents often serve as primary physicians for inpatients and outpatients at Grady, using diagnostic and therapeutic protocols established by the department, and work in consultation and with supervision by members of the faculty.
 Open and laparoscopic surgery, endoscopic and percutaneous surgery, radical pelvic surgery, trauma surgery, and urethral reconstruction are often performed.
 Residents have much autonomy at Grady, learn to manage resources creatively, and deal with broad social issues that affect the surgery patient.

-Located near the main Emory campus, the Atlanta VA Medical Center (VAMC) is a catgory 1A, Joint Commission and "Magnet" designated tertiary care facility that provides an array of comprehensive medical, surgical, and geriatric specialty services, as well as state-of-the-art diagnostic testing throughout 14 sites of care.
-The facility is staffed by 325 Emory physicians providing the majority of patient care.
-The hospital has 466 hospital beds, including a 120-bed community living center, a 40-bed domiciliary, and a 21-bed residential treatment program.
-Annual patient totals: 7,345 admissions and 1,377,353 outpatient services.
+Located near the main Emory campus, the Atlanta VA Medical Center (VAMC) is a category 1A, Joint Commission-designated tertiary care facility that provides an array of comprehensive medical, surgical, and geriatric specialty services, as well as state-of-the-art diagnostic testing.
+The facility is staffed by 342 Emory physicians providing the majority of patient care.
+The hospital has 466 hospital beds, including a 120-bed community living center, a 61-bed domiciliary, and 12 psychosocial residential rehabilitation beds.
+Annual patient totals: 8,023 admissions and 1,426,154 outpatient services.

 Muta Issa, MD, is the chief of urology at the Atlanta VAMC, and a professor of the Emory Department of Urology.